andrewmoise/grits/README.md

 #### Paths

 Volumes are accessible via `//{volume name}/{path}`.
-Note, I want to do away with the "different volumes for home/client/sys" soon.
-It should by default all be one unified volume, //root/, so that usually you don't type the volume, but just /home/moise or /sites/{your server} as would be more normal.
+Note, I want to do away with the "different volumes for `home`, `client`, `sys`" approach soon.
+It should by default all be one unified volume, `//root/`, so that usually you don't type the volume, but just `/home/moise` or `/sites/{your server}` as is more normal.

 `..` works, but it is a shell thing.
 The filesystem itself doesn't interpret that filename as special in any way.

 There are no symbolic links.

-You can use `glob({pattern})` to get a list of files matching that pattern.
+You can use `glob({pattern})` to get a list of files matching the pattern.

 #### Chaining

 The way commands chain is a little complex.
-Generally speaking, shell commands return a `Result`, which can have functions called on it which goes via the same proxy which found the commands in the first place.
+Generally speaking, shell commands return a `Result`, which can have functions called on it which then go via the same proxy as the shell uses to find commands.
+When called on a `Result`, commands will chain together with the output from the command that created that `Result`.

 Commands are implemented in `//client/lib/{command name}/main.js`.
-See the comments at the top of `//client/lib/gimbal/gsh.js` for more about the details of how it all works.
+See the comments at the top of `//client/lib/gimbal/gsh.js` for more about the details of how this all works.

 ### Web Hosting

-From the Gimbal shell, you can move stuff from there into `//sites/{your server}/content` and it'll show up on the `https://{your server}/` web site.
-You can also make arbitrary new directories under `//sites`, and stuff in their `content/` directories will get served as normal (assuming that you arrange for DNS for whatever host to point to your server).
+From the Gimbal shell, you can move stuff into `//sites/{your server}/content` and it'll show up in the root of `https://{your server}/`.
+You can also make arbitrary new directories under `//sites` which will effectively make new vhosts (assuming you've arranged for DNS for whatever vhost to point to your server).

 (You can, if you like, set up a DNS wildcard so that `*.{your server}.com` all points to the server where Grits is running.
-In that case, anything that gets placed in `//sites/{whatever}.{your server}.com/content` will become a live site automatically.)
+In that case, anything that gets placed in `//sites/{whatever}.{your server}.com/content` will become a live site automatically.
+This may be useful for testing.)

 ## Code layout